homelab-alpha/docs/content/docs/openssl/openssl_overview.md

 <br />

-## Samples
+## Example directory structure

-In this repository you will find a folder called samples.
+In this repository you will find a folder called `example directory structure`.
 In this folder you can see how the folder structure with the associated certificates and files is created.
 However, I removed the certificates and private keys and replaced them with a placeholders to prevent the sample certificates from being used.

 <br />